bcoles/kasld/docs/reproducibility.md

   `dmesg_restrict=1` (Alpine); on the mainline builds dmesg is already open.
 - `bpf-open` — `default` plus `unprivileged_bpf_disabled=0`: unprivileged
   `bpf()` permitted, which the BPF verifier-log leaks require.
-The `perf-open` equivalent for the BPF axis. **Every** cell here boots with unprivileged BPF *disabled*, so `default` always reflects an attacker who cannot call `bpf()`: the distro cells ship `CONFIG_BPF_UNPRIV_DEFAULT_OFF`, and the mainline cells are built with it forced on, because an older defconfig would otherwise boot `bpf()` wide open — not a posture any current kernel ships, and it would make `default` measure something no user faces.
+The `perf-open` equivalent for the BPF axis.
+Cells fall into three groups.
+Where the kernel has `CONFIG_BPF_SYSCALL` and unprivileged use is locked off — the distro cells ship `CONFIG_BPF_UNPRIV_DEFAULT_OFF`, the mainline ones are built with it forced on — that lock is what this profile relaxes, and `default` reflects an attacker who cannot call `bpf()`.
+Roughly half the mainline cells do not set `CONFIG_BPF_SYSCALL` at all — among them every `x86_64`, `i686`, `armv7`, `armeb`, `ppc32` and MIPS build — so there is no `bpf()` and no `unprivileged_bpf_disabled` sysctl to relax; the profile is a no-op there, and the boot log records the knob as `absent`.
+On the 5.15 mainline cells that do have `CONFIG_BPF_SYSCALL` the forced lock did not take, so those boot with unprivileged `bpf()` already permitted and `default` measures the same vantage `bpf-open` does.
   The row is shown on **every** cell, like the other sysctl profiles, including where it reads the same as `default` — that is a result, not an absence, and it is the one this profile most often reports.
-A row matching `default` says unprivileged `bpf()` was permitted and still leaked nothing; a missing row would leave a reader unable to tell that from a cell nobody ran.
-On the mainline cells it yields nothing for a reason worth stating, because it is not "BPF was already on": the verifier-log component reports `unavailable` there.
+Where the syscall exists, a row matching `default` says unprivileged `bpf()` was permitted and still leaked nothing; where it does not, the row says there was never a syscall to permit.
-  Its offset table is keyed by `uname` and built from a corpus of published distro kernels, which a locally built `7.0.0` is not in.
+  A missing row would leave a reader unable to tell either case from a cell nobody ran.
+On a mainline cell that does have `bpf()`, the verifier-log components would still report `unavailable`: their offset table is keyed by `uname` and built from a corpus of published distro kernels, which a locally built `7.0.0` is not in.
 - `hardened` — `kptr_restrict=2`, `dmesg_restrict=1`, `perf_event_paranoid=3`,
   `unprivileged_bpf_disabled=2`: the realistic attacker floor, where only file-derived facts survive.